sujoyp/weak-da-seg/README.md

 * Main executing files are in the root folder (see below for testing and training details)
 * Main script for training/testing is `run_weak_da.sh`

-See [docs/TESTING.md](docs/TESTING.md) and [docs/TRAINING.md](docs/TRAINING.md) for more details on evaluating a (pre-)trained model and training a new model, respectively.
+See [docs/TRAINING.md](docs/TRAINING.md) for more details on training a new model.

 ## License